 # Set Up Postmark

-> Postmark is a strong choice for reliable transactional-style delivery — connect it to Mailrith with a server token, optionally specify a message stream, and configure one webhook endpoint for event tracking.
+> Postmark is a strong choice for reliable transactional-style delivery.
+Connect Postmark to Mailrith with server and account tokens, optionally specify a message stream, and configure one webhook endpoint for event tracking.

 - Human page: https://mailrith.com/docs/setup-postmark